jc782/jc782.github.io/_posts/2020-04-26-Japow-Skiing.markdown

 ### Zao Onsen

 More bullet train.
-First back toward Tokyo then up to Sendai and accross to Zao Onsen.
+First back toward Tokyo then up to Sendai and across to Zao Onsen.
 The place stinks of sulphur.
 It's 'Atmospheric'.
 Both the public and private onsens were excellent.
 The water is said to have healed Warriors in the past so it's good enough to sooth aching post-ski legs.
 The skiing here was good, it felt fairly alpine with a few distinct areas that were connected (sort of) and some quicker chairlifts.
 On a blue sky day the views down the valley were incredible.
 You can't mention Zao Onsen without talking about the Snow Monsters.
 I've never seen anything like it.
 The picture speaks for itself.

 ![snowmonsters](/assets/images/japan/snowmonster.JPG){:class="img-responsive"}